-PRIMR24 Preconference Workshop: Sunday, November 17 7:00 AM-5:00 PM ET Registration Open Full Day Preconference Workshops, 8:30 AM-4:15 PM PT Ethical and Regulatory Oversight of National and Transnational Social Science Research Session description: The 2018 revisions to the Common Rule widened the category of exempted studies with particular relevance for the social sciences, providing greater flexibility and lessening the burden of ethical review (see, e.g. Riley and Akbar 2017).
+PRIMR24 Preconference Workshop: Sunday, November 17 7:00 AM-5:00 PM ET Registration Open 7:00-8:30 AM PT PRIMR24 Morning Beverage Service Full Day Preconference Workshops, 8:30 AM-4:15 PM PT WS1: Ethical and Regulatory Oversight of National and Transnational Social Science Research Session description: The 2018 revisions to the Common Rule widened the category of exempted studies with particular relevance for the social sciences, providing greater flexibility and lessening the burden of ethical review (see, e.g. Riley and Akbar 2017).
 However, the complex challenges of ensuring ethical conduct in the social sciences remain.
 This workshop is designed for ethics administrators reviewing research projects in the social sciences so they can ask: how can we implement ethical review in the social sciences in a way that efficiently and effectively supports ethical research?
 The workshop will start with a brief introduction to the social sciences and the particular role they play in academic research, and then focus on three key areas which raise ethical questions, from both practical and procedural perspectives: (1) research on elites and powerful actors; (2) research with and on vulnerable people and populations; and (3) observational, inductive, and open-ended research.
 Speakers will use a series of real-world cases to work through these areas, exploring additional challenging dimensions to the research including working internationally and on sensitive topics.
 In each case, speakers will draw on existing scholarship.
-Learning Objectives:

-•Understand ethical regulation of the social sciences in historical and international perspectives •Analyze key debates on ethical review in the social sciences, including an understanding of best practices ·Become familiar with resources to guide feedback and decision-making on difficult cases Navigating Stormy IACUC Waters: Tackling Complex Protocols and Difficult Conversations Session description: This interactive workshop consists of two distinct sessions: (1) Mock IACUC-Attendees will have the opportunity to role play IACUC deliberations of a series of research protocols.
+Learning Objectives: Understand ethical regulation of the social sciences in historical and international perspectives Analyze key debates on ethical review in the social sciences, including an understanding of best practices Become familiar with resources to guide feedback and decision-making on difficult cases Target Audience(s): IRB Members, Chairs, and Vice Chairs; HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; Researchers and Research Staff WS2: Navigating Stormy IACUC Waters: Tackling Complex Protocols and Difficult Conversations Session description: This interactive workshop consists of two distinct sessions: (1) Mock IACUC-Attendees will have the opportunity to role play IACUC deliberations of a series of research protocols.
 In advance of the workshop, attendees will be assigned specific roles on the IACUC (e.g., scientist, community/unaffiliated member, veterinarian, IACUC administrator) and be asked to prepare a review of a specific protocol.
 During the workshop, other attendees will also be allowed to participate in the "IACUC meeting," which will be moderated by the workshop facilitators.
 (2) Strategies for Leveraging Resources and Tactful Communications-In the course of the regular workday of ensuring that the research conducted at their institution is in compliance with prevailing regulations and policies, IACUC staff often encounter difficult situations (or personalities) that might call for especially tactful communications and/or leveraging of resources and additional support.
-In advance of the workshop, attendees will be invited to submit a description of a difficult situation that they had to navigate.
-All cases will be anonymized and presented at the workshop so attendees can discuss and benefit from each other's knowledge and experiences.
+In advance of the workshop, attendees will be anonymized and presented at the workshop so attendees can discuss and benefit from each other's knowledge and experiences.
 Learning Objectives:

-•Describe the different roles and responsibilities within the IACUC •Apply skills in reviewing and evaluating research protocols •Identify and discuss strategies for navigating challenging situations within compliance review
+Describe the different roles and responsibilities within the IACUC Apply skills in reviewing and evaluating research protocols Identify and discuss strategies for navigating challenging situations within compliance review Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; Compliance Personnel; IACUC Members, Chairs, and Vice Chairs; ACU/IACUC Directors